 Credit by Examination

 St. John Fisher College recognizes AP, IB, and CLEP scores.
-For more information, refer to the Credit by Examination Brochure [pdf].
+For more information, refer to the AP, IB, and CLEP Scores (Credit by Examination) page.

 Higher Education Opportunity Program

 The Arthur O. Eve Higher Education Opportunity Program (HEOP) helps academically and economically disadvantaged New York residents gain access to the state's private colleges and universities.
 To apply for the HEOP program, check the box on the St. John Fisher College application.
 Learn more about HEOP at Fisher.

 Title IX Notice

 St. John Fisher College is committed to maintaining a community in which learning and working can be carried out in an environment of respect, open-mindedness, and integrity.
 The College stands opposed to all forms of discrimination, harassment, and violence and will work to prevent such behavior within the College community.